Wandmalfarbe/jekyll-theme-test/docs/examples/images-and-tables/index.md

 ---
-title: Basic Example
+title: Images and Tables
 parent: Examples
 ...

-# Basic Example
+# Images and Tables

 ## Command